98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

 ### Valid JSON

-This JSON has the required fields with its corresponding types.
+This JSON has the required fields with its corresponding types:

 ```JSON
 {
     "name": "Mr. Example",